Mobile Ad Monetization: How to Generate Sustainable In-App Revenue

 7. Video Ads: Video ads typically have high levels of user engagement and are simple, yet effective.
 They require a substantial budget, but offer high conversion rates, especially when the content is relevant and captivating for the user.
 When using a video ad, you need to decide whether you want it to be a pre, mid, or end-roll:

 Pre-Roll: Pre-roll is a video ad that appears before the video has begun.
 According to Medialets, most people won’t watch a video ad all the way to the end.
-More than 80% will watch at least the first three-quarters of a video ad, but only a third will will actually finish it.
+More than 80% will watch at least the first three-quarters of a video ad, but only a third will actually finish it.
 Therefore, the main message or call to action should come first to increase the chances of your target audience viewing it.

 Mid-Roll: These are ads that occur during the middle of the video content.
 They typically have a higher completion rate than both pre and post-roll ads because viewers have already watched some of the video content and are less likely to exit out of the video.

-Another considerable reason why mid-roll ads prove to be successful is because they are scheduled similarly to television commercials that viewers are accustomed to seeing.
+Another considerable reason why mid-roll ads prove to be successful is that they are scheduled similarly to television commercials that viewers are accustomed to seeing.
 For this reason, mid-roll ads don’t bother the viewer in the same way other advertisements might.

 Post-Roll: Post-roll ads are placed at the very end of the video.
 There are some occasions in which post-roll video ads can be very effective.
 For example, if you’re using the ad as a call-to-action.